FabriceSalvaire/uv-tool/README.md

 Package manager like `uv` or `pnpm` are great for effectively isolating environments.
 However it doesn't solve the disk space lost by unused projects.

+Note that a (fail) compiled package can heat disk space, e.g. `wxpython` is 2.7 GB on `sdist` directory.

 **Idea for new features:**
 - find all `.venv` on disk
 - find which `.venv` require a (outdated) package